7 Risk Factors That Make Flu More Deadly

 How to protect yourself from flu if you’re at higher risk

 Two vaccines you need, and why this season you shouldn’t hesitate to call a doctor

 If you’re in a high-risk group, you can strengthen your immune system by eating healthy, exercising regularly and getting enough sleep.
-In addition, the precautions you practice to guard against the coronavirus — handwashing, wearing face coverings and staying 6 feet away from others — will help protect you from the flu.
+In addition, the precautions you have practiced for two years to guard against the coronavirus — handwashing, wearing a mask and staying 6 feet away from others — will help protect you from the flu.